ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 0.20.1
+    - fixed some external seat-related issues not properly setting personalised textures and spawning Kerbals without helmets in space
 * 0.20
     - fixed personalised / randomised Kerbal textures not being set for teeth, tongue and jetpack arms and thrusters